embreate/wittle-website/about-us.markdown

   <div class="col-9">
     <img class="img-fluid" src="{{site.baseurl}}/uploads/Maker-Boost-Logo-TM-Dark-538w.png">
     <p class="text-muted">Supporting Creators from Concept to Completion</p>
-    <p>The <a href="http://makerboost.embreate.com/">Maker Boost</a> project development community is providing invalubale fundraising and production support for Wittle.
+    <p>The Maker Boost project development community is providing invalubale fundraising and production support for Wittle.
 Learn more about their programs <a href="http://makerboost.embreate.com/">on their website</a>.</p>
   </div>
 </div>